 In Caucasians, the lower lip is usually larger than the upper lip.
 The upper and lower lips can be relatively equal in some ethnicities, such as with Black, Asian, some Middle-Eastern, and Arabic populations and in mixed cultures as seen in Hawaii, Fiji, Brazil, and so on.

-Almost never is the upper lip bigger than the lower lip, unless the person has visited a plastic surgeon who is unaware of the natural appearance of different cultures’ lip shapes.
+The upper lip is almost never bigger than the lower lip, unless the person has visited a plastic surgeon who is unaware of the natural appearance of different cultures’ lip shapes.

-I apply those basic rules of lip anatomy in my busy filler practice in Toronto and Richmond Hill.
+I apply those basic rules of lip anatomy in my busy medical spa practice in Toronto.

 In summary, various shapes of lips exist, and I get many requests for heart-shaped lips, long and wide “Julia Roberts” lips, and so on.
 More recently, there are new requests to shape the lips when doing a reduction — a technique very popular in Asia, where more of a curved shape is given to the pulpous and sexy part of the upper lips.